nikitavoloboev/data/docs/programming-languages/swift/swift-libraries/swift-libraries.md

 - [Apple Platform SDK API Differences, with Swift support](https://sdk.news/) ([Code](https://github.com/sdk-news/sdk-news))
 - [SwiftLintPlugin](https://github.com/lukepistrol/SwiftLintPlugin) - SPM Plugin for SwiftLint.
 - [SwiftPackageList](https://github.com/FelixHerrmann/swift-package-list) - Command-line tool to generate a JSON, PLIST, Settings.bundle or PDF file with all used SPM-dependencies of an Xcode project or workspace.
+- [Scipio](https://github.com/evandcoleman/Scipio) - Tool that takes existing Swift packages, binary frameworks, or CocoaPods, compiles them into XCFrameworks and delivers them as a single Swift package.